Magform/magform.dev/_posts/2024-01-19-home-lab-idea.md

 ### Router

-The MiniPC will serve as an always-on machine, providing more than just routing capabilities.
+The Fodemm F10 MiniPC will serve as an always-on machine, providing more than just routing capabilities.
 It will also host various monitoring tools, smart home applications, and utility services:

 #### Monitoring